nisheetpatel/research/src/site/notes/00 Research Home.md

 ---

 > [!info] Info
 > Here are some of my semi-organized research projects.
-Feel free to navigate them by hovering over or clicking through the links, searching for something directly in the sidebar, or finding it on the graph.
+For now, feel free to navigate them as a wiki.